7 Fast Facts About Financial Aid

 Get Familiar With the Early FAFSA

 The income used on the FAFSA will be from two years prior to the application year (referred to as Early FAFSA), rather than only one year prior to the application year as was previously the case.
-Those of you preparing to complete a FAFSA in October of 2016 to determine your financial aid eligibility will now be able to utilize information from the 2015 tax year.
 Instead of estimating information, you should have access to the IRS Date Retrieval Tool (DRT) if those returns have already been submitted.

 Student Loan Interest Rates Have Dropped